 XCP-ng

 XCP-ng stands for “Xen Cloud Platform – next generation” and it began as a fork of the Linux Foundation’s Xen Project.
 As such, XCP-ng is built around the Xen hypervisor and it is meant to be a “fully integrated and dedicated virtualization platform, without requiring any deep Linux or system knowledge,” according to the XCP-ng documentation site.
-XCP-ng is the perfect fit when migrating from a Citrix Xen server, because it supports APIs specific to desktop virtualization.
+XCP-ng is the perfect fit when migrating from a Citrix Xen environment, because it supports APIs specific to desktop virtualization.
 It can also be a good fit for people coming from VMware.

 How LINBIT Software Integrates With XCP-ng